nest-desktop/nest-desktop/docs/reference/sections/model.rst

 ------------

 In this view you can manage your models.
-In the left sidebar, a list of the available models is shown.
+The left sidebar shows a list of the available models.
 You can search the models list in the search bar on top of the list.
 Below the search bar, you have the possibility to select the following filter options regarding node type and model source: